 In some cases, people with substance use disorders require alternative and complementary strategies to secure and boost their recovery.
 Complementary and alternative medicine (CAM) therapies are available for people who search new ways to treat addiction.
 According to expert Ernst E. Komplementärmedizin , currently there are about 400 CAM procedures and practices.
 CAM are divided into two categories:

-Natural products, which includes foods and supplemental of a natural origin such as:
+That includes foods and supplemental of a natural origin such as:

 - Special diets.

-Mind and body practices, which includes techniques conducted by a trained practitioner to achieve certain goal:
+That includes techniques conducted by a trained practitioner to achieve certain goal: